sheiktrix/sheiktrix/README.md

 #### 💬 Ask me about:
 - Python
 - SQL
-- Machine Learning
-- Data Science

 #### 🤪 Fun fact:
-- Whenever I turn on the PC, I use to refresh the desktop page a minimum of 10 times.
+- Whenever I turn on the PC, I use to refresh the desktop page a minimum of 5 times.